Student Research Grant Competition

 Note: Please OMIT the author’s name(s) and affiliation on all parts of this document.
 (Only the Cover Letter should contain your personal information).
 Instead, be sure to include the title of the submission in the header at the top of each page.

 Research Practices: In keeping with a policy statement adopted by the APS Board of Directors, APS members are expected to adhere to all relevant codes of ethical behavior and legal and regulatory requirements.
 It is expected that formal documentation indicating that the project outlined in the proposal is approved for data collection by the institutional body that regulates research within the submitter’s university (e.g., Human Subjects Committee, Internal Review Board, etc.) will be sought and achieved during the course of the project.

 Submission of Materials

 All materials should be submitted through e-mail to the Graduate Advocate.
 Please attach the documents in virus-free attachments to an email with the subject line: APSSC Student Research Grant Submission.
 The Cover Letter and Project Summary should be in separate Microsoft Word or Open Format documents.
 Again, the project summary should not contain any direct or indirect references to the identity or academic affiliation of the author.
 All materials must be received by November 16, 2014.
 Submissions that do not meet the requirements stipulated above will be disqualified from the competition.
 When a project application is received in full, the Graduate Advocate will send an e-mail notification indicating the receipt of the submission.
-Grant award winners will be notified by January 1, 2015.
+Grant award winners will be notified by Spring of 2015.